Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 What's the difference between open-cut and underground mining for insurance?

 Significant difference.
-Open-cut mining is rated as B/BB class (40-80% loading), while underground mining is typically C class (80-150% loading).
+Open-cut mining is rated as B/BB class (material loading), while underground mining is typically C class (significant loading).
 Underground workers face additional risks: rock falls, confined spaces, limited escape routes, and historically higher injury and fatality rates.
-The premium difference can be 30-50% for identical coverage.
+The premium difference between open-cut and underground for identical coverage is substantial.

 Can I get better rates if I move from hands-on work to supervision?

 Yes, this is one of the most effective strategies.
-Moving from underground miner to shift supervisor, or from machine operator to training officer, can reduce your occupation rating by 1-2 classes.
+Moving from underground miner to shift supervisor, or from machine operator to training officer, can move you down 1 to 2 occupation classes.
+The resulting premium reduction is material.
 Document the transition with updated position descriptions and time allocation (e.g., "80% supervisory, 20% hands-on").
-Premium reductions of 25-40% are possible.

 What insurance should I prioritize if I can only afford one policy?